-They can happen whenever the skin is stretched, for example when we're growing during puberty or when putting on or losing weight.
+They can happen whenever the skin is stretched, for example when we're growing during puberty or when putting on weight.
 Hormonal changes in pregnancy can affect your skin and make you more likely to get stretch marks.

 They happen when the middle layer of skin (dermis) becomes stretched and broken in places.